Fall and Winter Holidays 2022

 Rosh Hashanah is scripturally known as Yom Teruah which means “Day of Blowing”

 and is commonly known as the Jewish New Year.

-September 16th, is a Sabbath.
+Sunset October 4th, is a Sabbath.

 Yom Kippur literally means “Day of Atonement” and is essentially your

 last chance to change the judgment that will come when the books are closed